 Compression Garments control Post Op Swelling

 To control swelling, I only use medical grade compression garments that go from the rib cage to just above the knees, with shoulder straps to prevent creases.
+You can read more details about what they look like here .
 The compression is uniform so there is not too much pressure in any one site.
 The compression in the thighs prevents any fluid buildup in the upper thighs and legs.
 In addition, in areas where I have separated a lot of tissue I put some foam pads to apply gentle extra pressure and prevent seromas.
 The compression garments are left continuously for two weeks (except for taking showers or baths), and during the day for another two weeks.
 This is a month of wearing garments.
 It is important to wear the garment for this entire period so that you are compressed during both periods of fluid accumulation, the acute (immediately following surgery) and prolonged healing phases (2-4 weeks out).

 Summary of Controlling Post Op Tummy tuck swelling

 In summary, my experience has been that post operative swelling can be easily controlled with:

 - prompt and prolonged compression with medical grade compression garments